google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 {% endhighlight %}

 Future instances of this lambda are class lookups which create a new instance and set the underlying block as an associated object.

+These two implementations are encapsulated in GetNonCapturingLambda and GetCapturingLambda within [JreEmulation](https://github.com/google/j2objc/blob/master/jre_emul/Classes/JreEmulation.m) for those looking for the source.

 ### Using lambdas in j2objc